BIMO-Team/YAne/README.md

 --p-vary-confidence 0 0.1 0.2 0.3 0.4 0.5 0.6 0.7 0.8 0.9 1
 ```

-*Note: Confidence = 0 is required to be included in the customized variations.*
+*Note: Confidence = 0 ans 1 are required to be included in the customized variations, arranged as the first and the last order.*

 ### Example #4: Evaluate primers based on the data preparation dataset with customized length
 The `--i-dir` is set to `data_prep_customlen`, the output directory from length customization.